Calculate and Interpret a Forward Disc ...

 As such, if we interpret forward rates as expected future spot rates, the expected percentage change in the spot rate is proportional to the interest rate differential (\(r_f-r_d\)).

-Recall that a forward discount is when the domestic current spot exchange rate is traded at a higher level than the current domestic future spot rates.
+Recall that a forward discount is when the forward exchange rate is lower than the spot exchange rate.
 On the other hand, A forward premium is a situation when the forward exchange rate is higher than the spot exchange rate.
-Conversely, a forward discount is when the forward exchange rate is lower than the spot exchange rate.

 Recall the arbitrage formula: